-Description The subjects comprise of an end terraced two storey villa (ex local authority).
-Accommodation Ground Floor: hall, bathroom, lounge and kitchen.
-First Floor: landing and three bedrooms.
-Gross Internal Floor Area (m2) Approximately 80m 2 .
-Neighbourhood and Location The subjects are located within an established local authority housing development where a number of properties now appear privately owned.
-Local amenities can be found within a reasonable commute.
-Age Built circa 1950 (76 years old).
-Weather Overcast.
-Weather over recent weeks has been unsettled.
-Chimney Stacks None.
+Description The property is a purpose built top floor flat in a three storey block of 23 residential units.
+There is a commercial premises on the ground floor.
+This is currently operating as Aldi supermarket.
+Accommodation Second Floor: Entrance hall, lounge, bedroom, kitchen, bathroom.
+Gross Internal Floor Area (m2) Approximately 41m 2 .
+Neighbourhood and Location The property forms part of a mixed residential and commercial area within Ayr.
+The surrounding properties in the immediate vicinity are generally of a similar age and style.
+A range of typical local amenities can be found nearby.
+Age Circa 40 years old.
+Weather It was overcast and dry, following generally mixed weather conditions.
+Chimney Stacks There are no chimney stacks.
 Roofing including Roof Space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is of pitched design and overlaid with tiles with a tiled ridge.
-The roof structure is of timber truss construction with timber sarking boards.
-Insulation materials have been laid in between and over ceiling joists.
+The roof is pitched and tiled.
+There is a small flat section above the lounge window, I was unable to see the roof covering from ground level.
+Access to the roof space is available via a hatch within the bedroom wardrobe.
+The roof is of timber construction, with fibreboard.
+Insulation materials have been laid between the ceiling joists.
 Rainwater Fittings Visually inspected with the aid of binoculars where appropriate.
-Gutters and downpipes are formed in cast iron and PVC materials.
+The gutters are of a PVC, half round design with PVC, round downpipes.
 Main Walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-Outer walls appear of brick construction with a rendered finish.
-There is evidence of cavity wall insulation however, this should be confirmed.
+The walls are of cavity block construction, externally brick faced.
+The damp proof course was not visible however, I would anticipate a building of this age to have a PVC damp proof course or similar.
 Windows, External Doors and Joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Access to the property is via timber and glazed doors to the hall and kitchen.
-The subjects are fitted with UPVC double glazed units.
-External joinery is formed in timber and a material which can contain asbestos.
-External Decorations No significant external decoration.
-Conservatories and Porches None.
-Communal Areas None.
-Garages and Permanent Outbuildings Visually inspected.
-There is an external store of brick construction under a concrete roof covering.
+The windows are of a double glazed, timber frame type.